Nico Tortorella Shares Plans For ‘Queer’ Thanksgiving And Polyamory Advice

 “You need a solid baseline before exploring anything non-monogamous, fall in love — deep, deep trusting honest love — with your first person first and then start to explore what it looks like to forward space for other people,” the actor explained.

 But it seems trust might not be enough to keep the outside judgment away.
-Tortorella went on to say that despite creating a strong partnership filled with trust and love, they and their partner still have to defend their relationship to people who are constantly criticizing their lifestyle from outside and inside the LGBTQ community.
+Tortorella went on to say that despite creating a strong partnership filled with trust and love, he and his partner still have to defend their relationship to people who are constantly criticizing their lifestyle from outside and inside the LGBTQ community.

-Tortorella, who was recently honored at the Emery Awards, is popularly known for his role on TV Land series, Younger, where he plays a tattoo artist named Josh.
+Tortorella, who was recently honored at the Emery Awards, is popularly known for his role on the TV Land series, Younger, where he plays a tattoo artist named Josh.
 The actor will also be seen on the upcoming The Walking Dead spinoff playing the role of Felix, as previously reported by The Inquisitr.